Hazing: Laboratory studies

+Naturalistic surveys and studies

+Surveys and studies examining real-world hazing have also yielded inconclusive results about its impacts on group solidarity.

+A 2022 study of new members of an American social fraternity that engaged in hazing found that hazing was "not substantially related to feelings of solidarity".

+A 2016 survey of members of sororities and fraternities in the Netherlands found that mentally severe, but not physically severe, initiation rituals were linked to lower affiliation with fellow inductees and that the humiliation experienced by inductees explained this relationship.

+A 2007 survey of student-athletes conducted by Van Raalte et al. found that hazing was associated with lower task cohesion and had no apparent relation to social cohesion; by contrast, appropriate team building activities had a positive impact on social cohesion but had little impact on task cohesion.
+The study, which included activities like "tattooing" and "engaging in or simulating sex acts" as "acceptable team building" activities because respondents categorized them as appropriate, has been criticized for using an improper definition for hazing.

+Views and theories

-Hazing supposedly serves a deliberate purpose of building solidarity.
-Psychologist Robert Cialdini uses the framework of consistency and commitment to explain the phenomenon of hazing and the vigor and zeal to which practitioners of hazing persist in and defend these activities even when they are made illegal.
-Cialdini cites a 1959 study in which the researchers observed that "persons who go through a great deal of trouble or pain to attain something tend to value it more highly than persons who attain the same thing with a minimum of effort".
+Citing the 1959 study by Aronson and Mills, Psychologist Robert Cialdini uses the framework of consistency and commitment to explain the phenomenon of hazing and the vigor and zeal to which practitioners of hazing persist in and defend these activities even when they are made illegal.
 The 1959 study shaped the development of cognitive dissonance theory by Leon Festinger.

-There are several psychological effects that both the hazer and hazee endure throughout the hazing process.
-In an article published by Raalte, Cornelius, Linder, and Brewer, the researchers used sports teams as the subject of their study.
-The authors suggest that hazing can result in some positive outcomes.
-During the hazing process, a bond between the two parties (the hazer and the hazee) grew.
-Many people view hazing as an effective way to teach respect and develop discipline and loyalty within the group, and believe that hazing is a necessary component of initiation rites.
+Many people view hazing as an effective way to teach respect and develop discipline and loyalty within the group and believe that hazing is a necessary component of initiation rites.
 Hazing can be used as a way to engender conformity within a social group, something that can be seen in many sociological studies.
 Moreover, initiation rituals when managed effectively can serve to build team cohesion and improve team performance, while negative and detrimental forms of hazing alienate and disparage individuals.